garethwebber/elixir-tower-hanoi/README.md

 2. Can play yourself (manual mode) or be shown how to do it (auto-play)
 3. Tracks how many steps are taken to complete
 4. Can run localally or be built into a [docker](https://docs.docker.com) image
-5. Decent test coverage inc static analysis [dialyzer](https://www.erlang.org/doc/man/dialyzer.html)
+5. Decent test coverage inc static analysis with [dialyzer](https://www.erlang.org/doc/man/dialyzer.html)
+6. API documentation including architecture diagrams

 When I was learning elixir, the examples I saw felt ideomatically OO (e.g. [1]) rather than  functional so I decided to write one myself, leaning into FP.
 Having